 Requests for test retakes can be submitted for PDE's review and approval when test administration errors have been made, such as a student with an IEP not receiving required accommodations or an English Learner who did not receive the accommodations normally received for other testing situations at the home district.
 Test retakes approved by PDE are to be administered following the suggested waiting period in the NOCTI retake guidelines.
-Requests for test retakes or questions regarding this policy are to be submitted to Kevin Springman in PDE's Bureau of Career and Technical Education at (717) 783-6623 or kspringman@pa.gov.
+Requests for test retakes or questions regarding this policy are to be submitted to Brenda Gomez-Perez in PDE's Bureau of Career and Technical Education at (717) 525-5353 or brgomezper@pa.gov.